verhas/javageci/REFERENCE.md

 </editor-fold>
 ```

 lines.
-These lines are edited by the programmer signalling the part of the source code where it expects
+These lines are edited by the programmer signaling the part of the source code where it expects
 generated code to be inserted.
 The generator can access these segments opening a segment in the
 source calling the method `open(id)` on the `source` object.
 The parameter is the string that is
 the specified `id="segment name"` on the starting line of the segment.
 Segment object should be used